census-instrumentation/opencensus-website/content/troubleshooting.md

 From the traces, it is visible that auth.AccessToken is often retried when serving the /timeline endpoint.

-By looking at the logs with the NetOps team and they realize that there is a networking outage affecting the requests between the HTTP server and the auth service.
+By looking at the logs with the NetOps team, they realize that there is a networking outage affecting the requests between the HTTP server and the auth service.

 Operations fix the networking issue and retries